Szzzzzzzzzzzz/Sprinters/README.md

 Iteration 2: https://www.healthsprinters.me/children-vaccination/

 ## Update Record
+### Ver 2.37 Iteration 2
+7/10/2020
+modified all the UI changes for all the pages.
 ### Ver 2.36 Iteration 2
 21/9/2020
 Edit a set of icons of Guide to Access Immunisation Record on MHR page.